 Facilitator: The complete package deal of affordable lodging and meals, provision of tools, and prearranged volunteer opportunities in the community offers a simplified logistical approach for those planning the trip, and a connected experience for the team at large.
 We foster opportunities for volunteers to grow and develop individually and as a team.

-Support: Our staff works closely alongside the folks we are assisting, a majority of them being elderly and/or disabled and physically incapable of handling the work.
-HH2G provides preparatory guidance, volunteer labor, and tools to complete the work without requirements or directives.
+Support: Our staff works closely alongside the folks we are assisting, a majority of them being elderly and/or disabled and physically incapable of physical labor.
+HH2G provides preparatory guidance, volunteer labor, and tools to complete projects without requirements or directives.

 Rev. Larry Swift came down to New Orleans early in 2006 to help pastors and families rebuild.
 His plan was to serve for a week and then go back to upstate New York and continue with business activities.
 However, the Lord had other ideas for him, and he returned to New Orleans a couple more times.
 By mid 2006 he was serving with HH2G and other group related ministries full time.
 Larry looks forward to continued participation in what God is doing through His church and faith based ministries in NOLA as the neighborhoods are rebuilt one church, one family, and one business at a time.